ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 ---

 # Sharing
 In the era of [FAIR](/topics/fair-principles) (Findable, Accessible, Interoperable and Reusable) and [Open science](https://www.vr.se/english/mandates/open-science/open-access-to-research-data.html), datasets should be made available to the public.
 Whenever possible, discipline-specific repositories (with or without controlled access) should be used in order to increase the FAIRness of your research outputs.
-If no such repository is available, there are general purpose repositories.
+If no such repository is available, there are general-purpose repositories.

 ## Finding a suitable repository type